rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 !!! note
     You must log out and back in to make zsh the active shell.
 I usually reboot at this point instead using `sudo reboot now`

+Here is a [link](https://www.howtogeek.com/669835/how-to-change-your-default-shell-on-linux-with-chsh/) to a good article on changing shells.

 ### Configure zsh